Ossip Bernstein

-Ossip Samoilovich Bernstein (20 September 1882 – 30 November 1962) was a Russian-French chess player and businessman.
+Ossip Samoilovich Bernstein (20 September 1882 – 30 November 1962) was a French chess player and businessman.
 He was one of the inaugural recipients of the title International Grandmaster from FIDE in 1950.

 Biography

 Born in Zhytomyr, Russian Empire, to a wealthy Jewish family.
-Bernstein grew up in the Russian Empire.
+Bernstein grew up in Russian Empire.
 He earned a doctorate in law at Heidelberg University in 1906, and became a financial lawyer.

 Bernstein was a successful businessman who earned considerable wealth before losing it in the Bolshevik Revolution.
 He earned a second fortune that was lost in the Great Depression, and a third that was lost when France was invaded by Nazi Germany in 1940.
 His Jewish origins meant that he could not remain in Nazi-occupied France, and he was forced to flee to Spain and settled in Barcelona.

 According to Arnold Denker, who was told by Edward Lasker, a 36-year-old Bernstein in 1918 was arrested in Odessa by the Bolshevik secret police whose purpose was to investigate and punish "counterrevolutionary" crimes.
 Bernstein was to be shot by a firing squad for serving as a legal advisor to the banking industry.
 On the day of his execution, Bernstein watched as the firing squad lined up before him.
 At the last minute, a commanding officer asked to see the list of prisoner names and recognized Bernstein's name as he was a chess enthusiast.
 After confronting Bernstein about his identity, the commanding officer offered him a deal he couldn't refuse.
 They would play a game of chess.
 If Bernstein won the match, he would win his life and freedom.
 However, if he drew or lost, he would get shot along with the rest of the prisoners.
 Bernstein won in short order and was released.
 He escaped on a British ship and settled in Paris.

 Bernstein died in a sanatorium in the French Pyrenees in 1962.